andrew/ultimate-awesome/README.md

 - [reading-material](https://github.com/agrim123/reading-material) - List of some useful blogs, books, courses, papers etc. :books:.
 - [Awesome-Latent-CoT](https://github.com/EIT-NLP/Awesome-Latent-CoT) - This repository contains a regularly updated paper list for LLMs-reasoning-in-latent-space.
 - [awesome-gdpr](https://github.com/oppoverbakke/awesome-gdpr) - Protection of natural persons with regard to the processing of personal data and on the free movement of such data.
+- [Awesome-Biomolecule-Language-Cross-Modeling](https://github.com/QizhiPei/Awesome-Biomolecule-Language-Cross-Modeling) - Awesome-Biomolecule-Language-Cross-Modeling: a curated list of resources for paper "Leveraging Biomolecule and Natural Language through Multi-Modal Learning: A Survey".
 - [Awesome-macOS-Red-Teaming](https://github.com/tonghuaroot/Awesome-macOS-Red-Teaming) - List of Awesome macOS Red Teaming Resources.
 - [discord-api-libs](https://github.com/apacheli/discord-api-libs) - List of open-source Discord API Libraries.
 - [awesome-dendron](https://github.com/dendronhq/awesome-dendron) - A big list of Dendron docs, talks, tools, examples, articles, extensions, vaults, showcases, and more that the internet has to offer.
-- [awesome](https://github.com/firasuke/awesome) - A curated list of awesome projects.
 - [awesome-plonk](https://github.com/Fluidex/awesome-plonk) - A curated list of awesome things related to plonk proof system.
 - [awesome-kql-sentinel](https://github.com/reprise99/awesome-kql-sentinel) - A curated list of blogs, videos, tutorials, queries and anything else valuable to help you learn and master KQL and Microsoft Sentinel.
 - [awesome-llm-courses](https://github.com/wikit-ai/awesome-llm-courses) - A curated list of awesome online courses about Large Langage Models (LLMs).